 Tools such as Maven, Gradle, or npm can help you more easily manage the libraries and frameworks that your application depends upon.
 These tools allow you to specify the dependencies your application needs in a single file, which they use to automatically handle downloading and linking the dependencies for you.
 However, this process will not streamline vulnerability management in your dependencies, and you will still need to check public vulnerability databases.

-For an automated approach, Nexus Lifecycle enables you to choose components based on project quality, ease-of-upgrade, and advanced knowledge of abnormal committer behavior.
+For an automated approach, Sonatype Lifecycle enables you to choose components based on project quality, ease-of-upgrade, and advanced knowledge of abnormal committer behavior.

 Lifecycle saves you time and helps scale your open source security monitoring by: